-Each year, Roma Street Parkland comes alive with Indian culture, food, music and fashion as part of the India Day Fair.
-The fair has been an important event on Brisbane's multicultural calendar for the past 7 years.
-Join the Global Organisation of People of Indian Origin in Queensland, next to the Mahatma Gandhi Statue in the Parkland, on Saturday 19 August, for a non-stop celebration of India's 70th Anniversary of Independence Day.
+Roma Street Parkland is going to buzz again with Indian culture, food, music and fashion for the India Day Fair.
+The fair has been an important event on Brisbane's multicultural calendar for eight years.
+Hosts, Global Organisation of People of Indian Origin (GOPIO) in Queensland, invite you and your family and friends to go along to the Parkland, on Saturday 18 August, for a non-stop celebration of India's 71st Anniversary of Independence Day in 1947.

-India Day Fair 2017 will be held at the same prestigious venue as past years: namely in the Amphitheatre of Roma Street Parkland, 1 Parkland Boulevard.
-It is recommended that you catch public transport on the day.
-There are frequent trains and buses to Roma Street Transit Centre from most suburbs.
-It starts at 10.30am and continues into the night until 9pm.
+It is being held at the same terrific venue as past years: that is, in the Amphitheatre of Roma Street Parkland, at 1 Parkland Boulevard.
+It is recommended that you leave the car at home and catch public transport on the day.
+It is easy to get to as there are frequent trains and buses to Roma Street Transit Centre from most suburbs.

 GOPIO is a non-partisan, secular global organisation engaged in promoting the wellbeing of people of Indian origin and enhancing cooperation and communication between Indian Diaspora around the world.
 There are over 20 million people of Indian origin living outside India.
 For further details see India Fair on Facebook or GOPIO.